Saturday, December 27, 2008

 Nor shall my provision be lacking.

 Though the vision had lasted only a matter of seconds, as the room came back into normal view, the words imprinted themselves in Daelia’s memory.
 The detail of the vision was far greater than any other she had experienced, and the authority behind the words, though their meaning was cloaked, left a pressing weight on her.
-Three shall secure the freedom of many…What could it mean?
+Three to secure the freedom of many…What could it mean?

 Trembling a bit from the powerful vision, she left her place on the pew to sit down next to Rouen and took his large hand in hers.
 Oblivious to what had just occurred, but still solemn, he turned his body to face her, leaving his hand cradled in her grasp.